Exawind/nalu-wind/docs/source/user/build_manually.rst

 .. note::

      The scripts referred to in the following section are available in the Nalu-Wind git history but have since been removed.
+Refer to `this script <https://github.com/Exawind/build-test/blob/master/configs/machines/peregrine/do-config-nalu-wind-peregrine.sh>`__  as a template for building Nalu-Wind.

 Optionally enable `ParaView Catalyst <https://www.paraview.org/in-situ/>`__ for in-situ visualization with Nalu-Wind.
 These instructions can be skipped if